cjkelling/Vue.js_deal_finding_application/README.md

 When first opening the application you will be in the Rails API directory.
 To start the server run ‘rails s’ in your terminal.
 This Rails server must be running before the Vue application is started in order for the Vue application to work.
-Once the Rails application is going, open a second ternimal and 'cd vue_app'.
+Once the Rails server is running, open a second terminal and 'cd vue_app'.
 This will move you into the Vue application.
 Here you must run 'npm run serve' to start the Vue server.
-If successful, the terminal will tell you that your Vue application can be accessed at http://localhost:8080.
+If successful, the terminal will tell you that your Vue application can be accessed at http://localhost:8080/.
 This will be the only route needed to view and interact with the application.
+My time working with this application utilized Chrome, but I did not test other browsers to verify compatibility.

 ### Testing:
 While in the Rails API directory, run ‘rspec’ to run the full back-end RSpec